|Value||Eligibility||Open date||Close date|

 a.
 Established in 1889 by a bequest from Francis Horner, this Scholarship is awarded to a student commencing undergraduate study at the University of Sydney on the basis of proficiency in mathematics.

-i. be enrolled in 12 credit points of mathematics and statistics units of study during their first year of study at the University of Sydney, and
+c.
+Applicants must be enrolled in at least 12 credit points of Mathematics and Statistics units of study during their first year of enrolment.

 a.
 The Scholarship will be awarded on the basis of academic merit.

 b.
-Preference will be given to students graduated from the King’s School, or in absence to a student from that school, to a student graduated from Newington College.
+Preference will be given to students who have graduated from the King’s School, or in absence to a student from that school, to a student who has graduated from Newington College.

 c.
 The Scholarship will be awarded by the Dean of Faculty of Science, or their nominee.